Southern Vectis Case Study

 "I would recommend the Connect2Work programme to other businesses on the Island."

-If you think your organisation could benefit from developing a Workplace Travel Plan, please contact the Isle of Wight Council Active Travel Officer, Brock Rogers, by email at firstname.lastname@example.org for more details.
+If you think your organisation could benefit from developing a Workplace Travel Plan, please contact the Isle of Wight Council Active Travel Officer's, Brock Rogers or Kayleigh Richter, by email at firstname.lastname@example.orgemail@example.com for more details.

 Richard Tyldsley, Southern Vectis General Manager and Cycle Champion: